 - SCORM export: Packages your video as a SCORM 1.2 or 2004 file.
 Set a completion threshold (e.g., "80% watched = complete").
 Upload to any LMS.

-I tested SCORM export with SCORM Cloud and deployed to LearnWorlds.
+I tested SCORM export with SCORM Cloud and deployed to my own custom LMS built for a client - where I could track completion, quiz scores, and learner progression across modules.
 Completion tracking works.
 Quiz scores pass through.
-It's not flawless — you should always test in your target LMS before publishing to students — but it works.
+It's not flawless - you should always test in your target LMS before publishing to students - but it works.
+This is also a service I offer: building custom LMS platforms with SCORM integration for organizations that need full control over their training delivery.

 The branching design constraint: Plan your branching on paper first.
 Each branch is a separate scene in the timeline.
 With 3 choices at 5 decision points, you're looking at dozens of scenes.
 Without a flowchart, you'll lose track fast.
 I use a simple spreadsheet: scene number, script, branches-to.